dalotodo/vuext/docs/README.md

 ## Usage (basic)

-VueXT is designed to be used with Composition API
+VueXT is designed to be used with Composition API.

 ### Declarative Module Creation